Qualifications

 SQE1 vs LLB: What's the Difference?

+SQE1 vs LLB is a comparison that confuses many aspiring solicitors, because the two are often spoken of as alternatives when they are really different stages of becoming a lawyer.
 The Solicitors Qualifying Examination (SQE) launched in September 2021 as the new route to qualifying as a solicitor in England and Wales.
-It sits alongside the LLB as a pathway โ not a replacement โ and the two are very different in what they test and how.
+It sits alongside the LLB as a pathway โ not a replacement โ and the two differ fundamentally in what they test and how.

-The LLBis a three-year undergraduate degree covering seven Foundations of Legal Knowledge (FLK): contract, tort, criminal, constitutional & administrative, land, equity & trusts, and EU law.
+The LLBis a three-year undergraduate degree covering the Foundations of Legal Knowledge: contract, tort, criminal, constitutional & administrative, land, equity & trusts, and EU/human rights law.
 The degree develops analytical writing, mooting, and research skills.
 It does not guarantee a training contract or qualify you as a solicitor โ it is the academic stage only.

-SQE2 tests practical legal skills (client interview, advocacy, legal drafting, legal research).
-It follows SQE1 and two years of qualifying work experience (QWE).
+SQE2 and cost.
+SQE2 tests practical legal skills (client interview, advocacy, legal drafting and legal research) and follows SQE1 and qualifying work experience.
 The entire SQE route is significantly cheaper than the old LPC route for many candidates.
-Practice with our SQE1 FLK1 and FLK2 quizzes.
+Build the underlying knowledge with our flashcards and topic hubs, then practise with our SQE1 FLK1 and FLK2 quizzes and past papers.